1. Introduction

 3. Strategy Rationale and Context

-The Scottish public sector spends more than £16 billion per annum on goods, services and works and public procurement is governed by a very complex legal landscape.
+The Scottish public sector spends a substantial amount per annum on goods, services and works and public procurement is governed by a very complex legal landscape.
 Applicable legislation includes the Public Contracts (Scotland) Regulations 2015, the Procurement Reform (Scotland) Act 2014 and the Procurement (Scotland) Regulations 2016.

 Scottish Government also continues to expand the remit and responsibilities of public procurement through the issue of new legislation, Scottish Procurement Policy Notes and Construction Policy Notes.

-During the last financial year £71.5 million was spent with 873 local suppliers (24.5%).
+During the last financial year £80.5m was spent with 793 local suppliers (27% of total spend).
 As part of Community Wealth Building there is an aspiration for local spend to increase, so a target of 27% has been set, to be achieved by 2025.

 Work is underway with both the Corporate Procurement Unit and the Business Support and Development Team working with local suppliers to provide greater visibility of future procurement opportunities and offer support and training to help local suppliers, to be more competitive, and therefore win a greater number of North Ayrshire Council contracts.